Proposed light rail developments for Cork City: History

-Proposed route
+Proposed routes

 Plans proposed in 2017, under the Ireland 2040 development framework, had suggested an 'east-west' light-rail corridor from Ballincollig in the west of Cork City, through the city centre, to Mahon in the east.
 A 'north-south' corridor was also contained in these plans, linking Cork Airport.

-During 2018, the People Before Profit (PBP) political party proposed a variant of these routes.
-One two-line proposal suggested one line running from Ballincollig to Mahon, and another from Cork Airport to Cork city center.
-Another PBP proposal, from later in 2018, was based on three lines.
+During 2018, the People Before Profit (PBP) political party proposed a number of variants of these routes.
+A multi-line proposal suggested a line running from Ballincollig to Mahon, and another from Cork Airport to Cork city center.

-In May 2019, the 'Cork Metropolitan Area Transport Strategy' was published by the National Transport Authority, and contained proposals for a one-line system running from Ballincollig to Mahon through the city centre.
-The project was unveiled alongside a number of other suggested transport investments, including an expansion of the Cork Suburban Rail.
+In May 2019, the Cork Metropolitan Area Transport Strategy was published by the National Transport Authority (NTA), and contained proposals for a one-line system running from Ballincollig to Mahon, with stops at points in the city centre.
+The design was unveiled alongside a number of other suggested transport investments, including an expansion of the Cork Suburban Rail network.
 The 2019 proposal was costed at €1 billion, projected to include 25 possible stops along 17 km of track.
-Determination of the final LRT route alignment was due to start in early 2020 with construction not expected to commence "until 2031 at earliest".
-Starting in Ballincollig, the line proposed for this project proposed a route eastwards, serving locations such as Cork Institute of Technology, Cork University Hospital, University College Cork, Patrick street, Kent station, Páirc Uí Chaoimh and Mahon Point Shopping Centre.
+Determination of a possible light rail transit (LRT) route was due to start in early 2020, with construction not expected to commence "until 2031 at earliest".
 These 2019 proposals speculated that the line would make use of the old Cork, Blackrock and Passage Railway line greenway when running through Blackrock.
+In July 2020, updated CMATS plans were released.

-A cycleway and improved suburban rail network was announced with plans for a light rail in July 2020.
+While a preferred route for the proposed LRT line was projected to be identified by 2022, as of October 2023, its publication was reported as having been "delayed intentionally".
+An "emerging preferred route" (costed at between €2 billion and €3 billion) was published for public consultation in April 2025.